 - Timeline: What is the schedule and timeline for the project?

 - Selective bibliography of the main sources to be read (2-3 pages double-spaced)

 - Detailed budget and budget narrative – see Guide for Budget Preparation

 - Copy of your current Curriculum Vitae or résumé (no more than 4 pages).

-- A letter from the dean or chairperson confirming release from teaching responsibilities in the event of a grant
+- Letter of Release — The applicant’s academic dean or chairperson confirms release from teaching responsibilities in the event a grant is awarded.

 Duration of Award and Stipend

 The grant amount requested should not exceed $40,000.
 Awards for sabbatical leaves of less than a full academic year will not be made.
 Normally the Louisville Institute will pay the grant directly to the institutions of those selected, but no indirect costs to the institution will be allowed in this grant program.
 Awards will be announced on or before March 15, 2015.